How to Become a Vet Tech

 If you would like to gain the necessary education to become a veterinary technician, we highly recommend that you check out our free School Finder Tool located HERE.

-Salaries were generally highest for techs working in the pharmaceutical industry, research laboratories and government agencies.
+Salaries were generally highest for techs working in colleges, research laboratories and government agencies.
 Those in specialties such as preventive dentistry, anesthesia, animal behavior and surgery also commanded above-average salaries.
-Earnings generally rose commensurate with education and experience.
+Earnings generally rise commensurate with education and experience.

-According to the U.S. Bureau of Labor and Statistics, employment of veterinary technicians is expected to increase by 52% between 2010 and 2020, which is considered much faster than the average for all occupations.
+According to the Bureau of Labor and Statistics, employment of veterinary technicians is expected to increase by 30% between 2012 and 2022, which is significantly faster than the average for all occupations.
 This is due in part to the availability of many new procedures and medical advances that enhance animal health across the lifespan.
 Owners are therefore seeking more complex procedures and specialty care for their animals.

 - American Veterinary Medical Association